Want to homeschool and do not know where to start because you work full time?

 What is homeschooling?

 Homeschooling is when parents take responsibility for their children’s education by teaching them at home instead of sending their children to public or private schools.
+You can also, hire a tutor to homeschool your children.

 Common Misconceptions of Homeschooling